katsylvester88/norm-ai-takehome-fullstack/README.md

 #### main.py
 * I set k=3 because I felt it met a good balance of detail for potentially complex user questions, while not providing superfluous information.
-In production this could be tuned with for particular use cases
+In production this could be tuned for particular use cases

 #### requirements.txt
 * I downgraded the pydantic version to 1.10.x for compatibility with qdrant-client